PLP-Database-Design/wk-6-Keamogetsw3-1/tests/docs/Bug-Report-Summary.md

 After registering a new user with a proper Full Name, the profile page displays the username portion of the email (e.g., `user1` from `newuser@test.com`) instead of the Full Name (`New Test User`) provided during registration.
 This may cause confusion for users, as the system does not reflect the actual name they entered.

 #### Steps to Reproduce
+1. Open the CleanCity application in Google Chrome.
+2. Click on Register to register a new profile
-1. Register a new user with:
+3. Register a new user with:
    - **Full Name:** `New Test User`
    - **Email:** `newuser@test.com`
    - **Password:** `NewPass123`
-2. Log in with the newly registered account.
+3. Log in with the newly registered account.
-3. Navigate to the **User Profile** page.
+4. Navigate to the **User Profile** page.
-4. Observe that the profile shows the email username instead of the Full Name.
+5. Observe that the profile shows the email username instead of the Full Name.

 #### Expected Result
 The profile page should display the **Full Name** entered during registration.